Robert Jenkinson, 2nd Earl of Liverpool

 Ethnicity: English, small amounts of Scottish and Welsh, possibly a small amount of Portuguese and/or Indian

-Prime Minister Jenkinson was the son of Amelia (Watts) and Charles Jenkinson, 1st Earl of Liverpool, a statesman.
-Charles was born in Winchester, England, and was of English, and a small amount of Welsh, descent.
+Prime Minister Jenkinson was the son of Amelia and Charles Jenkinson, 1st Earl of Liverpool, a statesman, who was President of the Board of Trade, from 23 August, 1786 to 7 June, 1804, and Chancellor of the Duchy of Lancaster, from 6 September, 1786 to 11 November, 1803.
+Charles was born in Oxfordshire, England, and was of English, and a small amount of Welsh, descent.
 Amelia was born in Cossimbazaar, India, and had Scottish, English, and possibly some Portuguese and/or Indian, ancestry.

-He was married to Louisa Hervey, until her death, and then to Mary Chester, until his death.
+Prime Minister Jenkinson was married to Louisa Jenkinson, Countess of Liverpool, until her death, and then to Mary Jenkinson, Countess of Liverpool, until his death.

 Prime Minister Jenkinson’s paternal grandfather was Colonel Charles Jenkinson (the son of Sir Robert Jenkinson, 2nd Baronet, of Walcot, Oxfordshire, and of Sarah Tomlins).
 Charles was born in Charlbury, Oxfordshire, England.
 Prime Minister Jenkinson’s great-grandfather Sir Robert was the son of Sir Robert Jenkinson, 1st Baronet, and of Mary Bankes.
 Sarah was the daughter of Thomas Tomlins and Susanna Cranmer.